Battle of Kırkdilim: The Ottoman campaign and the clash with Burhan al-Din

-According to Ibn Ardashir, after capturing Osmancık Bayezid was joined by Ahmed Bey of Amasya, Mahmud Çelebi and Kilic Arslan, the heirs to the Beylik of Tacettin that Burhan al-Din had occupied, the Taşanoğlu rulers of Merzifon, and other local chieftains.
+According to Ibn Ardashir, after capturing Osmancık, Bayezid was joined by Ahmed Bey of Amasya, Mahmud Çelebi and Kilic Arslan, the heirs to the Beylik of Tacettin that Burhan al-Din had occupied, the Taşanoğlu rulers of Merzifon, and other local chieftains.
 Even more flocked to Bayezid after the latter captured the fortress of Kırkdilim from its Kuvvaddaroğlu ruler, Saydi Mahmud.
 Manuel does not report these events, perhaps because the operation to capture Kırkdilim was not especially difficult.
 Ibn Ardashir in turn claims that Burhan al-Din took position on the plain of Çorumlu, from where he issued challenges to battle.
 The reinforcements he expected from the Turcoman tribes failed to materialize, and morale was low, but Burhan al-Din remained in place, and even defeated a detachment sent by Bayezid to win over the tribes.
 Although likely true, this victory may have been exaggerated by Ibn Ardashir, for Manuel reports that the Ottoman army continued its advance deep into the central Anatolian plateau, advancing beyond Ankara.
 According to Manuel, Bayezid was satisfied with his progress, and with the Byzantines' contributions, promising to reward them.

-Ibn Ardashir now has the Ottomans, after their earlier defeat, retreat to the mountains and remaining passive, whereupon Burhan al-Din moved to attack them.
-The two sides fought over three days before the narrow pass in which Bayezid and his army were encamped.
+Ibn Ardashir asserts that following their earlier defeat, the Ottomans retreated to the mountains and remained passive, prompting Burhan al-Din to launch an assault.
+The two sides fought over three days outside the narrow pass where Bayezid and his army were encamped.
 Finally, Burhan al-Din broke through after obtaining information on the local topography, forcing the Ottomans to flee.
 Manuel on the other hand indicates that Bayezid led an expedition across the Kızılırmak to raid the territories lying beyond the river, and then returned to Ankara after it was over.
 According to Elisabeth Zachariadou, "the Ottomans did not flee, but merely withdrew after the raid.
 The situation never became critical for them since, Manuel implies, they pillaged the regions beyond the Kızılırmak without meeting any serious resistance and then finally withdrew to Ankara."

 Bayezid then withdrew his army—Manuel II was back in Constantinople by early January—whereupon Burhan al-Din raided the regions of Iskilip, Ankara, Kalecık and Sivrihisar and laid siege to Amasya.
 As a result, Ahmed Bey surrendered the city to Bayezid, who installed his younger son Mehmed as its ruler.